macbew/MANAO/README.md

-# Registration and Authorization task
+# Registration and Authorization project